nobody27/frupal/README.md

 Playing the game:
-The available options in each stage of the game will always be printed on the screan. each command consists of a single charachter, often an index as shown in the menu that is printed on the screen.
+The available options in each stage of the game will always be printed on the screan. each command consists of a single character, often an index as shown in the menu that is printed on the screen.

-It is possible to modify configurations from the "Options" menu, though once the game has started (my selecting the "Play" command from the main menu only some of the configuration options will be available.
+It is possible to modify configurations from the "Options" menu, though once the game has started (by selecting the "Play" command from the main menu) only some of the configuration options will be available.

 Custom tools, obstacles, starting conditions, and levels of difficulty may be loaded